 Similarly, WorkAway offers a broader range of educational and cultural experiences, not just agriculture.
 Help out your local hosts for a few hours in exchange for food and board for as many days as you choose and explore the city in your spare time.

-If All Else Fails and You Still Want to Travel
+If All Else Fails Try This!

 If none of these ideas lit a fire of inspiration inside you, start thinking about resources you might already have.
 Do you or your friends and family know anyone who lives abroad?